Cathedral Window Haworthia

 Haworthia cymbiformis

-A beautiful rosette-forming succulent with pale green, boat-shaped leaves.
+Cathedral Window Haworthia is a beautiful rosette-forming succulent with pale green, boat-shaped leaves.
 Its most striking feature is the translucent, window-like leaf tips that filter sunlight into the leaf interior, allowing the plant to photosynthesize even when partially buried in its native sandy environments.
-This species is native to South Africa and is highly prized for its luminous appearance and architectural form.
+Give it bright, indirect light, let the potting mix dry between waterings, and use a planter with drainage holes.

 Light